slyh/Cities2-TrafficLightsEnhancement/README.md

 ## Thanks

+[Twotoolus-FLY-LShst](https://github.com/Twotoolus-FLY-LShst) for the Korean translation

+[SuperYYT](https://github.com/SuperYYT) for the Simplified Chinese translation

+[PsykotropyK](https://github.com/PsykotropyK) for the French translation

 [PickledDragon](https://github.com/EisbarGFX) and [Rebecca](https://github.com/slash-under) for their insight on the inner workings of the lane system

 [Cities2Modding](https://github.com/optimus-code/Cities2Modding): Info dump / guides for Cities Skylines 2 modding